 Northumberlandia is a unique piece of public art set in a 46 acre community park with free public access and 4 miles of footpaths on and around the landform.
 The Visitor Centre and Café is on the right as you enter the site through the main entrance gates at Northumberlandia.
 It offers a range of hot drinks and snacks, a selection of NWT branded and wildlife related merchandise, as well as Trust and general visitor information.
 There is seating inside and further seating is available (weather permitting) on a raised terrace outside the centre with views of the bird feeding stations.
 There are two accessible toilets to the rear of the Centre.

-Northumberlandia runs a packed programme of activities and events throughout the year including wildlife activities for children, craft markets, outdoor theatre productions and our very popular Santa’s Grotto.
+Northumberlandia runs a packed programme of activities and events throughout the year including wildlife activities for children, craft markets and our popular outdoor theatre production by the Handlebards.
 Click here for specific information on events running at Northumberlandia.

 There is an interactive wildlife-rubbing trail available for children through the woodland adjacent to the Centre.
 Trail materials are available from the Café for a small charge.